slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Shame corrodes the very part of us that believes we are capable of change."
 -- Brene Brown*

+> *"Man is not what he thinks he is, he is what he hides."
+-- Andre Malraux*

 You are not what you think you are: you are what you hide.
 The things you hate most about yourself are the things you hide from the rest of the world.